 Japan Country Report

 Protests in Japan are peaceful.
 However, those triggered by specific issues will probably reoccur at least annually.
-Primarily in Okinawa, protests against US military bases are well-attended, with up to hundreds of protesters joining a sit-in outside Camp Schwab since July 2014.
+Mainly in Okinawa, protests against US military bases are well-attended, with up to hundreds of protesters joining a sit-in outside Camp Schwab since July 2014.
 Since the March 2011 Fukushima nuclear disaster, a strong anti-nuclear movement has staged regular protests involving thousands in central Tokyo.
 Protests against a constitutional revision for the Japan Self-Defense Forces are also probable.
 The agriculture lobby will probably protest against the phasing-out of a 40-year-long rice subsidy by April 2019.

 Vaccinations required to enter the country